Last Updated on April 29, 2021

 Best time to visit

 From January to August is the most suitable time to visit Hue.
-For the rest of the year, there is often rain which makes city sorrow.
+For the rest of the year, there is often rain which makes it a bit more difficult to visit – make sure to pack proper footwear.

 What to do in Hue